matthodan/jekyll-asset-pipeline/README.md

   end
   ```

-  If you already added a compressor and/or a converter, you can include your template class alongside your compressor and/or converter within the same JAPR module.
+  If you already added a compressor and/or a converter, you can include your template class alongside your compressor and/or converter within the same Jekyll Asset Pipeline module.

   The “self.filetype” method defines the type of bundle a template will target (either `.js` or `.css`).
 The “html” method is where the magic happens. `output_path` is a helper method and `@filename` is an instance variable which are available within the class and contain the path and filename of the generated bundle, respectively.
 The template should return a string that contains an HTML tag pointing to the generated bundle via an `html` method.